G4ndur/G4ndur/README.md

 - 👋 Hi, I’m @G4ndur
-- Or just Benni, im currently learning how to program!
+- Or just Benito/Benni, and im currently learning how to program!
 - So here im just going to upload my progress to have it on all my devices and to have an overview of the things i achieved!